dendronhq/dendron-site/vault/dendron.ref.commands.md

 extra features to keep track of work items.

 The `Create Task Note` lookup supports tabbing for autocompletion.

+### Create Meeting Note

+- shortcuts: none

+Creates a [[meeting note|dendron://dendron.dendron-site/dendron.topic.special-notes#meeting-note]], which applied a pre-built template to help you take notes during a meeting.
+The template is fully customizable.

 ### Lookup Schema